 Rectifier 'Backup' Diodes

-Installing two soft fail 'backup' diodes can prevent a dying rectifier tube from frying your amplifier with high voltage AC.
-The diodes pre-rectify the high voltage AC from the power transformer into pulsing DC and feed it to the tube rectifier which will power the amp and give you that loved tube rectifier voltage drop and sag.
-Backup diodes will also greatly increase the rectifier tube's peak inverse voltage (PIV) handling capability and should increase the rectifier tube's lifespan.
-Here's a quote from Merlin the ValveWizard's web page:
+Installing two 'backup' diodes can extend the life of your rectifier tube and prevent a dying rectifier tube from frying your amplifier circuit with high voltage AC.
+The backup diodes pre-rectify high voltage AC from the power transformer into pulsing DC and feed it to the tube rectifier which will power the amp and give you that loved tube rectifier voltage sag.
+The 20 cent 1N4007 diode has a 1000v peak-to-peak or 353v RMS peak inverse voltage (PIV) rating.
+The 5Y3 rectifier tube is rated at 1400vpp PIV or 495v RMS on each plate.
+Having two diodes in series (one solid state and one tube) will increase the rectifier circuit's peak inverse voltage to 848v RMS which should greatly increase the rectifier tube's lifespan.
+You're rectifier tube should outlive your amp with these backup diodes sharing the load.

-I installed two 1N4007 diodes on the rectifier's pins 3 to 4 and pins 5 to 6.
-These little 25 cent diodes are rated for 1000 freakin' volts of peak AC (707V AC RMS).
+I installed two 1N4007 diodes on the rectifier socket pins 3 to 4 and pins 5 to 6.
 Place the diode's stripe (cathode end) on the power outflow side (pins 4 and 6).
-I attached the power transformer's main output wires to the unused pins 3 and 5 (instead of the normal 4 and 6).
+I moved the power transformer high voltage output wires from pins 4 and 6 to the unused pins 3 and 5.
 The AC power then flows through the diodes to the plate pins 4 and 6.
 The diodes are cheap insurance and I install them in all my amps.

 The stripe on the diode indicates polarity.

-Installing backup diodes greatly increases the peak inverse voltage (PIV or reverse repetitive maximum voltage Vrrm) handling of the tube rectifier.
+Installing backup diodes greatly increases the peak inverse voltage (PIV or reverse repetitive maximum voltage Vrrm) handling of the tube rectifier which should extend its lifespan.
 Should the rectifier tube fail and short out damaging AC will not enter the amplifier circuitry.

 No Transformer Center Tap Hybrid Tube Rectifier